iomesh/docs/docs/cluster-operations/scale-cluster.md

 **Precaution**

-The minimum number of chunk pods is 3, and the maximum number you can add depends on the IOMesh Enterprise Edition node limit, which can be up to 255.
+The minimum number of chunk pods is 3, and the maximum number depends on the IOMesh Enterprise Edition node limit, which can be up to 255.

 **Procedure**